 Bryn Athyn College strives to create an environment in which students actively study religious teachings, grapple with spiritual questions, reflect and reason, and develop their own thinking on a spiritual level.
 The theology of the New Church fuels our campus environment—an academic atmosphere with a spiritual focus.

-There are many opportunities to put your spirituality into practice at Bryn Athyn.
-We offer structured religious programs such as chapel services and bible study groups, and less formal venues for spiritual inquiry, such as our weekly religious discussion group held in College Grounds Café.
+There are many opportunities to put your spirituality into practice at Bryn Athyn College.
+We offer structured religious programs such as chapel services and Bible study groups, as well as less formal venues for spiritual inquiry, including our weekly religious discussion group held in College Grounds Café.

 SACRED SPACE OFFERINGS

-Sacred Space is a time period in which the Bryn Athyn College community turns its attention to God, focussing on worship, prayer, and matters of the spirit.
+Sacred Space is a program in which the Bryn Athyn College community turns its attention to God, focusing on worship, prayer, and matters of the spirit.

 Some mornings we hold devotional worship in Pendleton Hall Chapel.
 Other days you’ll be invited to participate in lively spiritual discussions.
-Or you may opt to join a bible study, a praise choir, or a spiritual growth group.
-At least once a week, you’ll attend a chapel service.
-Chapel services bring the college community together, and are offered in both traditional and contemporary styles of worship.
-All our students attend either Wednesday or Friday Chapel, and are welcome to attend our other offerings as well.
+You may opt to join a Bible study, a praise choir, or a spiritual growth group.
+Chapel services bring the College community together, and are offered in both traditional and contemporary styles of worship.
+On Wednesdays, a New Church minister gives a short service, and on Fridays, a student speaker is invited to share their spiritual perspective.
+All our students attend either Wednesday or Friday Chapel at least once a week, and are welcome to attend our other offerings as well.
 Sacred Space offerings may include: